greenhorn12/JSPProject/README.md

 Please download Apache Tomcat 7.0.69 from https://tomcat.apache.org/download-70.cgi.
 After downloading, please start the Apache Tomcat server.
 (You could also install Tomcat as mentioned at https://www.digitalocean.com/community/tutorials/how-to-install-apache-tomcat-7-on-ubuntu-14-04-via-apt-get.)
 Now, copy the WAR file to TOMCAT_HOME/webapps/ and start your Tomcat server.
 Then using the URL http://localhost:8080/JSPProject, you should be able to access the application.
 Then double-click on the JSPProject.war file.
 Go to WEB-INF.
 There you can see the web.xml file.
 Please open the web.xml so that you can edit it.
-Under the tag "<context-param>", you have "<param-value>".
-Please change the path under "<param-value>" to the desired location to store the uploaded file for parsing it.
+Under the tag "context-param", you have "param-value".
+Please change the path under "param-value" to the desired location to store the uploaded file for parsing it.
 Please note that the application should have permission to upload the file to the specified directory.

 Method 2: